xoxinxia/Local-Powershell-C2C/README.md

   - PowerShell
   - Networking
   - LabTools
-project: PoshNexus
+project: LoopBacker-C2
 created: 2026-06-14
 ---

-# 🌌 PoshNexus
+# 🌌 LoopBacker-C2
-> **A Lightweight, Dynamic PowerShell Framework for Interactive Process Emulation & Stream Sync Diagnostics.**
+> **A Lightweight, Dynamic PowerShell Local Command-n-Control C2 Framework for Interactive Process Emulation & Stream Sync Diagnostics.
+Basically the Console Output Handling is very robust unlike other frameworks.
+It may be used locally or within an authorized test LAN setup**

 ---

 ## 📖 Overview

-`PoshNexus` is an educational, twin-component architecture designed to demonstrate raw TCP/IP stream synchronization, runtime process redirection, and custom end-of-transmission data framing over native .NET socket layers.
+`LoopBacker-C2` is an educational, twin-component architecture designed to demonstrate raw TCP/IP stream synchronization, runtime process redirection, and custom end-of-transmission data framing over native .NET socket layers.

 Born out of the frustration caused by standard terminal IO synchronization lag (where stdout/stderr blocks routinely collapse or buffer over network boundaries), this repository provides a resilient **Controller-to-Agent** execution plane.
 By shifting away from standard script block evaluation wrappers and dropping down into raw `System.Diagnostics.Process` manipulation, it achieves a bit-for-bit console serialization layer back to your centralized handler.